francesco-plt/odc/writeups.md

 It basicaly checks if the first and second symbols of entry are breakpoints (`0xcc`).
 It basically avoids the user from using them.

-#### ~~Exploit idea~~

-We could patch all the functions which play tricks to stop us from debugging the code, ~~or we could just patch the binary to print us the flag for every wrong input we try~~.
-Actually this is of no use, since the program does not print the flag at all, it just says to us of we passed the correct one to him...

 #### How to patch the binary (`xxd`, the hard way)

 We'll be using vim.
 First of all open the binary: `vim ./revmemnp`. then input the following: